void-linux/void-docs/src/xbps/updating.md

 # xbps-install -Su
 ```

 XBPS must use a separate transaction to update itself.
-If your update includes
+If your first update
-the `xbps` package, you will need to run the above command a second time to
+includes the package `xbps`, you will need to run an additional update for the
-apply the rest of the updates.
+rest of the system.

 ## Restarting Services